Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Related Work

-Another critical domain within the IML research area is the evaluation metrics, which are available for benchmarking and selection processes.
-There are a few metrics, such as fidelity or the number of non-zero weights~\cite{adadi}, that for researchers in this field are the most common options for assessing feature importance based interpretation techniques.
-Nonetheless, these metrics can not reflect the effectiveness of two or more approaches.
-As a result, measures such as robustness~\cite{robustness} and faithfulness~\cite{faithfulness} have been used to better represent the superiority of a technique over another.
+Regarding IML, a critical domain within this research area is related to the evaluation metrics, which are available for benchmarking and selection processes.
+There are a few metrics, such as \emph{fidelity} or the \emph{number of non-zero weights}, also known as \emph{complexity}~\cite{adadi}, that are the most common options for assessing FI-based interpretation techniques.
+Nonetheless, these metrics cannot reflect the effectiveness of the evaluated approaches, as they cannot capture the quality of explanation.
+At the same time, when there are available ground truth explanations, also known as \emph{rationales}~\cite{rationalees}, we can measure the performance of FI interpretation techniques using the Area Under the Precision-Recall Curve (AUPRC), Intersection-Over-Union (IOU), and F$_1$ score.
+However, we can only assume that humans can provide meaningful \emph{rationales} if we consider the possible inner bias of each annotator~\cite{tan2021diversity}.
+Based on the concept of \emph{rationales}, the ERASER benchmark, exclusively for NLP tasks, defines two metrics: \textit{comprehensiveness} and \textit{sufficiency}~\cite{eraser}.
+The former evaluates the interpretation observing the prediction by removing the rationales from the input, while the latter by retaining only the rationales in the input.

-The latter, \emph{faithfulness}, is applicable in feature importance based techniques and takes the positive importance into account, to evaluate its truthfulness.
-We extend this concept by defining the importance ($z_j$) assigned to a feature $f_j$ as \textit{truthful} when the expected changes to the output of the ML model are correctly observed with respect to the changes that occur in the value of this feature.
+\emph{Faithfulness}~\cite{faithfulness}, a similar metric to \emph{comprehensiveness} and \emph{sufficiency}, does not require annotated rationales to measure the quality of the provided interpretations. \emph{Faithfulness} is applicable to FI-based techniques tested on models handling textual data, evaluating if the positive importances of a document's sentences are true.
+Dealing with the drawbacks of \emph{faithfulness}, \emph{infidelity} defines different ways to create perturbations to test the \emph{faithfulness} of an interpretation~\cite{infidelity}.
+However, \emph{infidelity} is examined in the context of image data, and its output ranges in $[0,+\infty)$, making comparisons between various algorithms and datasets more challenging.

+There are few works focusing on aggregating and ensembling multiple interpretation techniques.
+A recent work focused on \emph{aggregating} FI interpretations to eventually produce interpretations with low sensitivity, high faithfulness, and low complexity~\cite{aggr1}.
+Specifically, for a given instance, they identify a set of neighbours.
+They extract interpretations for all of them, and then they aggregate them.
+Another study, focusing on image classification tasks and based mainly on the stability metric (also known as robustness), aggregates both FI techniques and rule-based approaches by averaging explanation vectors~\cite{bobek2021towards}.